nepalsaurav/BackTestNepse/README.md

 ## Usage

-You can run BackTestNepse using the following command:
+You can run BackTestNepse using the following command and output will generated in output folder as output.html:

 ```bash
 $ py main.py strategy=strategy_name